okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/brands/index.md

 #### User Activation email

 Use the [Brands API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Customization/#tag/Customization/operation/createEmailCustomization) to ensure that your customers receive the User Activation email with the correct branding.
-If you use the Okta Admin Console, the emails have the default Okta branding.
+If you use the Okta Admin Console, the User Activation email has the default Okta branding.
+Otherwise, Okta applies the branding based on the domain used with each brand.
+See [Multibrand and custom domains](#multibrand-and-custom-domains).

 > **Note:** This solution works for Okta Workforce Identity Cloud customers.
 If you import users with Active Directory or Human Resources as a Service (HRaaS), it can be difficult to use the API.